MethodsOfMath/binomial-expansion-pascal-triangle/README.md

-# pascal-triangle
-Binomial Expansion using Pascal's Triangle
+# Binomial Expansion using Pascal's Triangle